-(xiii) Beginning (Editor's Note: The blank refers to the effective date of adoption of this proposed rulemaking.), a system that provides filtration of surface water or GUDI sources shall comply with the following:
+(xiii) Beginning (Editor's Note: The blank refers to the effective date of adoption of this proposed rulemaking FINAL-FORM REGULATION.), a system that provides filtration of surface water or GUDI sources shall comply with the following:

-(A) Maintain a residual at the entry point as specified in § 109.202(c)(1)(ii) (relating to state MCLs, MRDLs, and treatment technique requirements).
+(A) Maintain a residual at the entry point as specified in § 109.202(c)(1)(ii) (relating to State MCLs, MRDLs and treatment technique requirements).

-(B) Monitor disinfectant residual at the entry point in accordance with § 109.301(1)(i)(C) (relating to general monitoring requirements).
+(B) Monitor RESIDUAL disinfectant CONCENTRATION at the entry point in accordance with § 109.301(1)(i)(C).